UK Redundancy Pay Calculator 2025/26

 The age-based multiplier system works retrospectively, meaning it considers the employee's age during each year of service, not just their current age.
 For a simplified calculation, many tools (including this one) use the employee's current age to determine the applicable multiplier for all years of service.
 However, in a precise HMRC calculation, an employee who turned 41 during their period of service would have some years counted at the 1-week rate and subsequent years at the 1.5-week rate.
 The simplified approach using current age is the method most commonly used for quick estimates and is the approach recommended on GOV.UK for initial calculations.
 For exact figures, especially in cases where the employee's age spans multiple bands during their service period, it is advisable to use the official GOV.UK redundancy pay calculator or consult with an employment solicitor.

 The statutory weekly pay cap is a limit set by the government on the amount of weekly pay used in the redundancy calculation.
 This cap is updated annually, typically in April, and is intended to keep statutory redundancy costs manageable for employers while still providing meaningful compensation to workers.
-As of the current period, the cap stands at £700 per week.
+From 6 April 2025, the cap stands at £719 per week (up from £700 in tax year 2024/25 and £643 in 2023/24).
 If your actual weekly gross pay is less than the cap, the calculation uses your actual pay.
-If your gross pay exceeds the cap, the calculation uses the capped amount of £700.
-This cap means that higher earners receive the same statutory redundancy pay as someone earning £700 per week with the same age and service profile.
+If your gross pay exceeds the cap, the calculation uses the capped amount of £719.
+This cap means that higher earners receive the same statutory redundancy pay as someone earning £719 per week with the same age and service profile.
+The maximum total statutory redundancy payment a person can receive is therefore £21,570 (£719 × 30 weeks, achieved at 20 years of service all in the 41+ age band).
 Many employers recognise this limitation and offer contractual or enhanced redundancy terms that use the employee's actual weekly pay without the cap.

 Example Calculations